Kiss (South Korean group)

-Kiss (Korea International Super Star, stylized as KISS) was a South Korean female pop trio.
-Their debut single "Because I'm a Girl" was a 2001 hit.
-The music video stars actress Goo Hye-Jin, and actor Shin Hyun-joon, which increased initial public interest in the song.
-The song remained a karaoke staple in Korea for many years.
+KISS (acronym of Korea International Super Star) was a South Korean female K-pop trio under J-Entercom.

-This helped to launch the career of Kiss, with an album quickly following.
-However, the group quickly disbanded afterwards, due to internal conflict that could not be resolved.
+History

-After the group's break-up, Umji became an actress and married, Jini returned to the States and continued her singing career.
+KISS debuted in 2001 with the hit single, "Because I'm a Girl".
+The music video stars actress Goo Hye-Jin and actor Shin Hyun-joon, which increased initial public interest in the song.
+"Because I'm a Girl" remained a karaoke staple in South Korea for many years.
+It has been covered by numerous singers, including South Korean female duo 2NB and solo singer Ben.

-"Because I'm a Girl" has been covered by numerous artists, including South Korean female duo 2NB and solo singer Ben.
+Due to the popularity of their debut single, this helped to launch the career of KISS, with an album quickly following it.
+However, the group quickly disbanded afterwards due to an unresolved internal conflict.
+After the group's, Umji became an actress and got married, Jini returned to the States and continued her singing career.

-The group reunited to perform their main hit "Because I'm a Girl" on June 21, 2016 through variety show Two Yoo Project Sugar Man (Episode 36).
-It was revealed on the show the reason for the group's breakup was surfacing of news that one of the members was dating, a matter that Korean label companies usually controls tightly on their talents.
+In June 2016, KISS reunited to perform their main hit "Because I'm a Girl" in Episode 36 of the variety show Two Yoo Project Sugar Man.
+There, it was revealed the reason for the group's disbandment was one of the members was dating.